 XShip Design and Analytics will integrate real-time weather data from IBM with its XShip performance platform.

-The addition of weather data could increase those savings by 3% or $6 million.
 The XShip platform will be upgraded and integrated with the IBM weather data and other advanced add-ons.
 The platforms proprietary algorithm can calculate fuel consumption with an accuracy rate of up to 95%.

 “Route optimization application based on accurate weather data is under trial.
-We may release it soon,” said Syam Krishnan, Head of Vessel Performance Research, XShip.
+We may release it soon,” says Syam Krishnan, Head of Vessel Performance Research, XShip.
 “Here, estimated time of arrival is met even if the distance traveled is high.
 Route optimization does not just avoid bad weather but helps with the selection of the best possible route.
 This can be done with a combination of accurate weather prediction and suitable consumption models.”